How Much Equity Do You Need to Qualify for a Reverse Mortgage?

 Even if you own your house outright, you still won’t be able to borrow the full value of the home.
 “Because the reverse mortgage works in ‘reverse’ of a regular loan, the equity is going down over time, instead of up,” explains Pierce.
 “If the lender created a loan for the full value of the home, the homeowner would owe more than the property was worth one month after taking out the reverse mortgage.”

 To reduce the risk on their investment, lenders also factor in the age of the borrower and any non-borrowing spouse when deciding on the loan amount.
+If you're younger, you may need more equity as compared to a similar borrower who's older, for example.

 When should you choose a reverse mortgage?